-While all managers have the same responsibilities, it’s normal to tailor your particular management style to your communication preferences and personality type.
+While all managers have similar responsibilities, it’s normal to tailor your particular management style to your communication preferences and personality type.
 That said, being aware of your default style can help you grow and better support your team.
-Below we dive into three different management styles—including why we think democratic management is best, and how to implement it for your team.
+Below we dive into nine different management styles, the pros and cons of each, and when to use them.

 As a manager, it’s your responsibility to provide clarity and context so your team members can get their best work done.
 Great managers are dot connectors, context providers, and clarity creators.
 But every manager takes a different approach to how they do that.